OR WAIT 15 SECS

 Despite the well-documented emergence of CA-MRSA in the U.S., evidence of its prevalence among otherwise healthy emergency patients has not been explored, said lead author Bradley W. Frazee, MD, with the Department of Emergency Medicine at Alameda County Medical Center in Oakland and the Department of Medicine at the University of California, San Francisco.
 Our research is important in making public health officials and emergency physicians, who are on the front lines treating MRSA-related diseases, aware of CA-MRSAs prevalence.
 We now need to consider what measures are needed to reduce its spread in the community as well as among emergency patients.

-Once MRSA infection is identified, patients typically are placed into isolation rooms by health care workers who are wearing gowns and gloves, according to the lead author of a related editorial, Gregory J. Moran, MD, with the Department of Emergency Medicine and Division of Infectious Diseases at the
+Once MRSA infection is identified, patients typically are placed into isolation rooms by health care workers who are wearing gowns and gloves, according to the lead author of a related editorial, Gregory J. Moran, MD, with the Department of Emergency Medicine and Division of Infectious Diseases at the Olive View-UCLA Medical Center in Sylmar, Calif.
+However, in many institutions this now appears to be somewhat of a farce considering they lack the capacity to do this because the emergency departments are overcrowded by patients who are awaiting hospital admission, he said.

 What is abundantly clear is that we need more research on this new phenomenon of CA-MRSA, said Moran.
 In addition, infection control practices to reduce MRSA transmission as well as other infectious diseases in overcrowded emergency departments need to be evaluated.